Pink Noise and other crap Hull bands from the 80's

 Or here if you want to hear a bit of Everything.
 It was our sad attempt at commercial success.
 Not surprising that no-one bought it, is it?
 It does really sound as if Steve sings "...and I've grown cold towards your mammeries".
 I'm not entirely convinced that he doesn't.

-The last proper thing we recorded was a song called On My Mind.
+The last proper thing we recorded was a song called On My Mind which we did back at Fairview with Danny Shackleton.
 This was eventually put out on a `pay up and you can appear on it' LP entitled Knee Deep in Shit Volume 8 from the excellent 1in12 Club in Bradford.
 I seriously doubt if any real punters actually purchased this record.

 Videos